Joingl/radiomic-features/README.md

 Download CT-Phantom4Radiomics data from here: [CTP4R](https://www.cancerimagingarchive.net/collection/ct-phantom4radiomics/)
 Download Colorectal-Liver-Metastases data from here: [CRLM](https://www.cancerimagingarchive.net/collection/colorectal-liver-metastases/)

-**Use the NBIA Data Retriever tool with descriptive directory names to download data from the TCIA!**
+**Use the TCIA's NBIA Data Retriever tool with descriptive directory names to download the data!**

 ### Directories
 The scan and segmentation data must be stored in the designated directories in this repository so the code can access them.